TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 ---

 I often got questions when demo-ing the prototype about why the filtering was implemented in analog circuitry as opposed to digitally.
 The answer for the first prototype is that the Arduino Uno was the only microcontroller we had access to at this point, and that I was more familiar with analog filters vs. digital filters.
 Once we had decided to implement the final prototype using a Teensy 3.2, which has enough processing power to do this kind of filtering (and I had become more familiar with digital filtering) I decided to keep this section of the design the same so I could spend more time working on parts of the prototype that didn't work yet.
-So once the measurement curcuit was designed, not much changed (other than the specific op-amps to deal with new power requirements).
+So once the measurement circuit was designed, not much changed (other than the specific op-amps to deal with new power requirements).

 ## First Full Prototype
 <!-- — Mechanical Design & Control Logic -->

 Our first prototype used a standard issue ear-muff, retro-fitted with two aluminum disks.
 Our goal early on was to make a device which could attenuate at _all_ values between maximum an minimum attenuation.
-This could hypothetically be achieved by rotating the disks, and aligning them to alow enough sound to pass through.
+This could hypothetically be achieved by rotating the disks, and aligning them to allow enough sound to pass through.
 Using a mic placed inside the ear-cup, we measured the SPL reaching the ear, and used the Arduino to control a motor and rotate the top disk.

 The first iteration of the control logic attempted to create a pseudo-PID controller using the target SPL as the reference signal, and would rotate the disks until the incoming SPL matched the reference.
 Due to the placement of the motor though, the noise of the motor could be heard inside the ear-cup, and made it so the device would never find an equilibrium point.

 The second controller iteration did away with continuously variable attenuation, and focused on trying to either attenuate, or not attenuate.
 This worked better, but the noise of the motor still influenced the sound inside the cup.
-Because of this, we had to write a line in the controller to ignore inputs immediately after openning for the device to work properly.
+Because of this, we had to write a line in the controller to ignore inputs immediately after opening for the device to work properly.
 Also, since reaction time was a priority, this design had too much inertia to close in a reasonable time frame.

 <figure class='folio_image video' id='first-proto-video'>
 	<iframe src="https://www.youtube.com/embed/yUvlpVK7ays" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>